Mount Ashland Ski Area

-Mount Ashland ski area is located on 7532 ft Mount Ashland and features 23 trails on 200 acre served by four lifts, in addition to chute skiing in a glacial cirque called The Bowl.
-The mountain receives over 225" of snow annually, with a season from early December until mid-April.
-Half of the terrain is rated as advanced, and 15% is rated beginner.
+Mount Ashland ski area is located on 7532 ft Mount Ashland and features 44 trails on 200 acre served by five lifts, including expert terrain in a glacial cirque called The Bowl.
+The mountain averages 235" of snow annually, with a season from early December until mid-April.
+7% of terrain is rated Beginner, 41% is Intermediate, 41% is Advanced, and 11% is Expert.

 A Non-Profit Ski Area

 Mt.
 Ashland is a community-focused ski area that is owned and operated by the non-profit Mt.
 Ashland Association.
 Mt.
 Ashland is dedicated to providing an outstanding alpine recreation experience for people of all ages and skill levels.
 To help meet its mission, Mt.
 Ashland offers the popular After School Youth Program which offers low-cost and free instruction to local youth.
-The 7,500' Crew Internship program also offers young people an opportunity to grow and develop at the ski area.

 History

-During the 1950s, the mountain was a popular destination for local back country ski enthusiasts, some of whom built the lodge and one lift in 1963.
-In the 1970s, the area was managed by the Southern Oregon College Foundation (now Southern Oregon University) until it was purchased by Dick Hicks, a local businessman, in 1977.
-In 1983, the ski area was sold to Harbor Properties of Seattle, the owners of Stevens Pass Ski Area.
-Two new lifts were built during their ownership and night skiing lights were installed.
-In 1991, the City of Ashland purchased the ski resort through a community fundraising campaign and a grant from the Oregon Economic Development Fund.
-The slogan of the community fundraising campaign was "Save Mount Ashland."